Just what are the purposes of a budget?

 By taking the time to create a retirement budget now, you can be intentional about how you’ll address these future circumstances financially.
 You can plan for each possibility with intention, so you’re prepared for the unexpected.

 I hope I’ve convinced you of the important purposes of budgeting, the value it provides, and the benefits you’ll gain.

-But, if you’ve never been on a budget before, you may be wondering how you create one.
+But, if you’ve never followed a spending plan before, you may be wondering how you create a budget template.